aptos-foundation/AIPs/aips/aip-x.md

 * The user's OIDC handle.
 For example, if logging in with Google, the prover service will learn the user's email.
 * The user's privacy-preserving pepper[^spec].

-The fact that the prover service learns this information induces privacy and centralization risks.
+The fact that the prover service learns this information means new privacy and centralization risks.
 These risks are discussed [below](#risks-and-drawbacks).

 ## Motivation